 The Perovskite CaTiO3 ceramics could be obtained by a simple and effective reaction-sintering process successfully and its Rietveld refinement revealed that it was crystallized in orthorhombic symmetry at room temperature with Pbnm space group from all samples.
-The maximum apparently density (3.71 g/cm3) was obtained in sample C6 whose TiO2/CaO ratio is 1.6.
-The highest amount of CT (95.19%) was obtained in sample C_2 whose TiO2/CaO ratio is 1.2, intermediate compounds were not found in the analyzed compositions.
+The highest amount of CT (85.06%) was obtained in sample C2 whose TiO_2/CaO ratio is 1.3, intermediate compounds were not found in the analyzed compositions.